TheFujirose/ros-colcon-template/wiki/setup/ENV.md

 # Source Setup

-First, you need to source the setup files
+First, you need to source the setup files; this depends on your operating system.

 ### Linux